“To begin at the beginning:” – Under Milk Wood, Dylan Thomas

 Smoked trout, avocado mousse, cream cheese and caviar | £8.00

 Soft, smoke cured trout sits pretty (and) pink on a generous mound of rich, creamy avocado mousse.
 While a cream cheese-topped crostini with a dollop of caviar, adds texture and saltiness to the beautifully presented starter.
-Depending on the company you’re keeping, it’s the type of dish that lends itself to discretely (or not), licking the remains off of your finger!
+Depending on the company you’re keeping, it’s the type of dish that lends itself to discretely (or not), licking the remains off of your finger.
 Although, the temptation to stick my head in the bowl, seems like an all too viable option as well.

 Pressed pork belly, pork and fennel terrine, onion purée and braised fennel | £18.00

 While choices of smoked aubergine, pan-fried hake and whole roasted poussin hold temptation; on this occasion it’s the pressed pork belly that pulls me in.
 Skilfully cooked, a thick layer of crackling breaks with a satisfying crunch, while the perfectly tender layers of rich fat and meat melt on your tongue.
-The pork and fennel terrine and onion purée provide texture contrasts, and although the braised fennel is a touch over-powering, overall this is one impressive plate of clean and distinct flavours.
+The pork and fennel terrine and onion purée provide texture contrasts, and although the braised fennel is a touch over-powering, overall this is one impressive plate providing clean and distinct flavours.

 I’ll readily admit that when it comes to food, I am an avid ‘people watcher’.
 Fine, yes…basically I’m nosy.
 So as I observe beautifully presented, indulgent dessert courses appear from the kitchen – ending up on other’s tables, I know it won’t take much to twist my arm.
-But if you are debating on a third course (and, I would recommend that you don’t debate), Milkwood has a secret weapon…
+But if you are debating on a third course, and I would recommend that you don’t debate, Milkwood has a secret weapon…

 He’s the type of person you sneakily send in if you see a customer wavering, or if they’re evidently trying to limit their dairy intake.
-Apparently I’m easily led!
-Covert operations aside, his ‘powers of pudding persuasion’ are unique; taking a seat, he enthusiastically explains the sweet selections, and I lose focus in favour of listening to random ‘dessert-related’ words swimming around my head – “tuiles, pastry, chocolate ganache, tuiles, sticky, ginger…more tuiles.”
+Apparently I’m easily led.
+Covert operations aside, his ‘powers of pudding persuasion’ are unique; taking a seat, he enthusiastically explains the sweet selections, and I lose focus in favour of listening to random dessert-related words swimming around my head – tuiles, pastry, chocolate ganache, tuiles, sticky, ginger…more tuiles.
 Needless to say only minutes later, and an order is heading to the kitchen.

 Yoghurt, raspberry and honey | £8.00